chetanbg1/cbgwork1/README.md

 abnormal condition which can disrupt the normal flow of program, if not handled properly program can terminate abruptly try - enclose the set of statements which can throw exception , heance required to be monitored. can not use try block alone, must be followed by catch or finally
-Catch - when exception occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done
+Catch - when exception occurs block catches the exception and work accordingly to handle it or to throw it as required Finally - this block get executed always regardless of exception occurence , hence clean up is done.
+	  the finally block executes even if a retrun statement is used in the try catch block ensuring cleanup reuns. try-catch-finally can affect performance slightly due to overhead of managing exceptions but is generally minimal unless exception arre thrown frerquently.

-Throwable  --> Exception -->checked exception / compile time   --> eg - sql exception , classnnotfound
+we can handle multiple exceptions by seperating them with a pipe( | ) Throwable  --> Exception -->checked exception / compile time   --> eg - sql exception , classnnotfound
 			 --> unchecked exception / runtime exception --> eg - nullpointer, number format , indexoutofbound
     	   --> Error --> stack overflow